Top 10 Hotels in Las Vegas

 Address: 3772 S Las Vegas Blvd, Las Vegas, NV 89109

-If sophistication is more your speed, NoMad is the best place for you to stay in Las Vegas.
+If sophistication is more your speed, NoMad is the best place for you.
 Though it’s found within Park MGM Las Vegas, it’s a stark contrast to its flamboyant atmosphere, as it offers a residential vibe and artistic elements.
 Expect a swanky atmosphere right off the bat, with the hotel rooms furnished in velvet, custom linens, and rich mahogany.

 What we liked: It feels stylish, secluded, and sophisticated; its hideaway location from the Park MGM crowd is noteworthy.